 At the Money Advice Service website you’ll find information on help with finances, your rights to sick pay, and changes to claiming benefits.
 For help with planning how you spend your money, and how you can make sure that you have enough to buy what you need and pay your bills, you can access their budget planner here.

-Debt advice organisations can offer specific support and guidance on dealing with any debts you may be worrying about, so here are some links to organisations that may be able to help:
+Debt advice organisations can offer specific support and guidance on dealing with debts, so here are links to some organisations that may be able to help:

 Debt Advice Foundation